-In performing its functions, the AC meets with the external auditors, without the presence of Management, to review and discuss findings, problems and reservations arising from the audits at least annually.
+In performing its functions, the AC meets with the internal and external auditors, without the presence of Management, to review and discuss findings, problems and reservations arising from their respective audits at least annually.
 Minutes of the AC meetings are regularly submitted to the Board for its information and review.